cbworden/shake-doc/technical_guide.rst

 With ShakeMap, we chose to represent peak ground-motions as recorded.
 We depict the larger of the two horizontal components, rather than as either a vector sum, or as a geometric mean value.
-The initial choice of peak values was necessitated by the fact that roughly two thirds of the TriNet (now the southern California portion of CISN) strong motion data (the CGS data) are delivered as peak values for individual components of motion, that is, as parametric data, not waveforms.
+The initial choice of peak values was necessitated by the fact that roughly two thirds of the TriNet (now the Southern California portion of CISN) strong motion data (the California Geological Survey, or CGS, data) are delivered as peak values for individual components of motion, that is, as parametric data, not waveforms.
 This left two options: provide peak values or median of the peak values; determining vector sums of the two horizontal components was not an option because the peak values on each component do not